 A Statement of Partnership Commitment from each partner must accompany the application.
 This statement should list critical elements of all partners' participation such as resources, time commitment, and ongoing representation that the partners (including the applicant school district) are committing to the partnership.
-A Partnership Statement of Commitment form is included with the application package.
+A Statement of Partnership Commitment form is included on the application webpage.

-It is expected that grantees establish formal written agreements with the partners by the end of the first year of the grant.
-These agreements should define each partner's commitment and must be kept on file with the grantee school district.
+It is expected that grantees establish formal written agreements with the partners by the grant term start date.
+These agreements should define each partner's commitment and must be updated annually and uploaded onto the grantee's private Sixpence website.
 School districts must provide copies of the written agreement to partners as requested.
 More information on developing successful community partnerships can be found in the list of resources.